 Is tooth loss an inevitable part of aging?

 Even though it is very common for people to lose teeth as they age, it does not have to be inevitable.
-Practicing good oral habits throughout your life can help you keep your teeth and your smile intact until your older years.
+Practicing good oral habits throughout your life can help you keep your teeth and your smile intact until you are older years.
 This includes proper brushing, flossing, and using an antiseptic mouthwash.
-You should also visit a dentist every six months for cleanings and checkups.
+You should also visit a dental office every six months for cleanings and checkups.

 What happens if I don’t replace a missing tooth?

-The first issue associated with unreplaced missing teeth is movement of the remaining teeth.
-When there is an empty space or spaces, then the other teeth might start to shift.
+The first issue associated with unreplaced missing teeth is a movement of the remaining teeth.
+When there is a space or spaces in between your teeth, then the other teeth might start to shift.
 As that happens, gaps can start to appear in between other teeth as they all shift.
 This is detrimental to bone health and can create pockets where food can get stuck, which can lead to gum disease.

 As you can see, it is always best to get a replacement done as soon as possible.
 In your situation, you may not be able to immediately after losing the tooth, but do not wait too long.